fuzzthink/gitstats/README.md

 If you want to develop futher on gitstats, here are some interesting forks worth taking a look or to fork from:

-- [laserb's](https://github.com/laserb/gitstats/commits/master) - added changes around authors.
-- [matt-chalmer's fork of laserb's](https://github.com/matt-chalmers/gitstats/commits/master) - added some changes on top of laserb's.
-- [tonylixu's](https://github.com/tonylixu/gitstats/commits/master) - added some visualizations and styling changes.
 - [KaivnD's](https://github.com/KaivnD/gitstats/commits/master) - Refactored to split the big file into multiple files, good fork to based off from to understand the code and make your own changes.
+- [matt-chalmer's](https://github.com/matt-chalmers/gitstats/commits/master) - more changes on top of [laserb's](https://github.com/laserb/gitstats/commits/master) fork which added changes around authors.

 If you know of other good forks with great features added, let me know and I will add to the list.